Sienci-Labs/Resources/general/the-basics/gen-cnc-machines.md

 ![](/_images/_general/_the-basics/gen_th_cncmachines_RamRelief.jpg "Another detailed relief of a ram by the lake, carved out of cedar"){.aligncenter .size-medium}

-Now that you know what a CNC router is and what it's capable of, you should be able to get an idea of how you might use your own LongMill to make parts or projects in your home or for your business.
+Now that you know what a CNC router is and what it's capable of, you should be able to get an idea of how you might use your own to make parts or projects in your home or for your business.
 The next pages should act to further deepen your knowledge on the primary concepts of CNC routing.
-We hope you also come to understand the process of how a project can be made on a machine like the LongMill.